EasyHook/easyhook.github.io/documentation.md

 Check out the [EasyHook 2.7 managed API reference](./api/) for more details on the EasyHook classes.

+If you are interested in the unmanaged API, take a look at the [native/unmanaged tutorials](./tutorials.html)

 There is also an older [EasyHook unmanaged API reference](./download.html?url=./downloads/EasyHook26UnmanagedAPI.pdf).

 EasyHook was moved from its old [CodePlex repository](https://easyhook.codeplex.com/).
 You may like to browse the old discussion forums and issues list: